 If You Have a Positive Test Result

-- Regardless of when your self-isolation began, if your test results for COVID-19 are positive, you are legally required to self-isolate for at least 10 days from when your symptoms started and until symptoms have resolved (whichever is longer)
+- If you have/had symptoms and your test result for COVID-19 is positive, you are legally required to self-isolate for 10 days from when your symptoms started and until symptoms are gone (whichever is longer).

-- Self-isolation can help prevent the spread of COVID-19 by lowering the chance the virus could spread to others.
+- Self-isolation helps prevent the spread of COVID-19 by lowering the chance the virus could spread to others.

-- You must stay at home – do not leave your home or attend work, school, social events or any other public gatherings
+- You must stay at home – don’t leave your home or attend work, school, social events or any other public gatherings

-- You should avoid close contact with other people, including household members but especially seniors and people with chronic conditions or compromised immune systems
+- Avoid close contact with other people, including household members, and especially seniors and people with chronic conditions or compromised immune systems

 - Wash your hands often and thoroughly, cover your cough and sneezes, avoid sharing household items and clean and disinfect frequently touched and shared surfaces.